VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/experiment_notebooks/efficient_tuning_baselines.md

 bash setup.sh OS=vcluster ENV_NAME=prompt_torch DEV=true
 ```

 Then activate the `prompt_torch` environment to launch the training jobs.

+__Note__: This assumes that your are at the top directory.
+If you are not, you should manipulate the directory to point to the environment.
+All jobs should also be run from the top directory.
 ```bash
 source ./prompt_torch-env/bin/activate
 ```
 # Submitting the Training Jobs on SemEval Dataset

 We need to create the following directories to save the model checkpoints on the vector's cluster.
 Note that the following directories are created under the username `snajafi`.
 You should use your dedicated username to create similar directories.
+These directories will hold the training and evaluation results for each of the experiments.
+They can be viewed with tensorboard following the comment below.
+These experiments can be run for SST2 by replacing `semeval` with `sst2` everywhere in the sbatch calls and changing the appropriate directory names.

 ```bash
 mkdir -p /scratch/ssd004/scratch/snajafi/data_temp/torch-prompt/semval